 The concert will be followed from 9:30-11:00PM with an easy and fun Contra Dance - you can dance or sit in with the band.
 The dance is free if you're at the concert; there are no separate tickets just for the dance.

 After the concert and dance, Fiddle Hell continues through the wee hours of Saturday night!
 There are more workshops (check out Andy Reiner's Free Improvisation for all levels) and several jams (New England, Oldtime, and more), until 3AM.
 Just like last year, we'll also have jamming until 12:30AM at Old Joe Clark's Pub in the hotel.
 While you can stay up late on Saturday night if you like, don't forget there are another 95 workshops and jams starting at 9:30AM on Sunday (and a new Warmup session at 8:30AM).

-There are a lot of great photos and albums from Fiddle Hell 2015 on the Fiddle Hell Massachusetts Facebook group.
+A fine place to look for great photos and albums -- and a few videos -- from Fiddle Hell 2016 and 2015 is on the Fiddle Hell Massachusetts Facebook group page for photos.